Key Takeaways

 Why You Should See a Doctor Anyway

-Even if you feel completely fine after your accident, you should see a doctor within 24-48 hours.
-Here's why:
+Even if you feel completely fine after your accident, prompt medical evaluation is usually wise.
+Here is why:

 For your health: A doctor can check for injuries you can't see or feel yet.
-Catching problems early usually means better outcomes.
-Internal bleeding, for example, can be life-threatening if not detected — and its symptoms may not appear until the condition has become an emergency.
+Catching problems early can improve treatment options.
+Internal bleeding, for example, can be life-threatening if not detected.

 For your legal claim: If you later discover you're hurt and want to file a claim, the insurance company will look at when you first got medical attention.
-A big gap between the accident and your first doctor visit makes them suspicious.
-They'll argue that something else caused your injury—not the accident.
-This is one of the most common tactics insurance adjusters use, and it's devastatingly effective.
-Understanding how the first 72 hours after a car accident shape your entire case helps you avoid this trap.
+A big gap between the accident and your first doctor visit gives the insurer room to argue that something else caused your injury, not the accident.
+Understanding how the first 72 hours after a car accident shape your case helps you avoid this dispute.

-Having a medical record that starts right after the accident creates a clear connection between the crash and your injuries.
-Your doctor's notes from that first visit become a baseline — when new symptoms emerge days later, that baseline proves they weren't there before the accident, directly undermining the insurance company's argument that "something else" caused your problems.
+Having a medical record that starts soon after the accident helps connect the crash, your symptoms, and your treatment timeline.
+Your doctor's notes from that first visit can become a baseline.
+When new symptoms emerge days later, that baseline can help show how the condition developed instead of leaving a blank medical record for the insurer to attack.

 What to Tell the Doctor